 - Site Visit conduct a visit to client's premises / project site to gain an impression of the environmental and social issues associated with the daily operations of a client's business.
 This provides insight into potential environmental and social risks.
-The focus of the site visit is to identify potential environmental and social issues that may represent a risk to the client's business activities if left unmitigated and to review a client's compliance with the B/FI's and national environmental and social requirements. - The site visit should be conducted during hours of operation and should focus on key areas such as operations and processes performed on the site, size of the workforce and labor practices, surrounding land use, processing/manufacturing lines, installations for effluent treatment (if any), sources of air emissions and filters, storage areas for hazardous materials, storage areas for waste and disposal processes, worker facilities. - Signs of possible environmental and social concerns may include lack of use of appropriate personal protective equipment by workers, poorly maintained storage tanks/facilities with hazardous or flammable materials, discoloration of nearby streams or drainage channels, excessive noise, strong odour, proximity of surrounding communities and complaints by local residents. - Review of the results of IEE or EIA B/FI staff should review the Approval of IEE or EIA and any conditions included in the Approval and ensure compliance with those conditions by the client. - Completion of the ESDD Checklist (Annex 5) and preparation of an E&S Risk Summary (Annex 7) to be included in the credit proposal to the Credit Authority the ESDD Checklist has been designed to provide guidance for B/FIs staff to assist in addressing typical E&S risks and mitigation gaps.
+The focus of the site visit is to identify potential environmental and social issues that may represent a risk to the client's business activities if left unmitigated and to review a client's compliance with the BFI's and national environmental and social requirements. - The site visit should be conducted during hours of operation and should focus on key areas such as operations and processes performed on the site, size of the workforce and labor practices, surrounding land use, processing/manufacturing lines, installations for effluent treatment (if any), sources of air emissions and filters, storage areas for hazardous materials, storage areas for waste and disposal process worker facilities. - Signs of possible environmental and social concerns may include lack of use of appropriate personal protective equipment by workers, poorly maintained storage tanks/facilities with hazardous or flammable materials, discoloration of nearby streams or drainage channels, excessive noise, strong odour, proximity of surrounding communities and complaints by local residents. - Review of the results of BES,IEE or EIA-BFIs staff should review the Approval of BES/IEE or EIA and any conditions included in the approval and ensure compliance with those conditions by the client. - Completion of the ESDD Checklist(Annex 5) and preparation of an E&S Risk Summary(Annex 7) to be included in the credit proposal to the Credit Authority the ESDD Checklist has been designed to provide guidance for BFIs staff to assist in addressing typical E&S risks and mitigation gaps.
 Relevant documents will have to be collected to support E&S findings.

-For some complex transactions (e.g., project finance in high risk sector such as a hydropower), the B/FI may consider the services of an external expert/consultant to provide independent view of the related environmental and social risks and impacts and those views should be factored into the credit decision-making process.
+For complex transactions (e.g., project finance in high risk sector such as a hydropower), the BFIs should use the Project Finance E&S Screening Questionnaire (Annex 5b) or consider the services of an external expert/consultant to provide independent view of the related environmental and social risks and impacts and those views should be reflected in the E&S Risk Summary (Annex 7) and be factored into the credit decision-making process.

-7.3.4 E&S Performance Risk Rating
+1.3.4 E&S Performance Risk Rating

-Upon completion of the ESDD Checklist an E&S risk rating - ESRR (Low, Medium, High) will be generated automatically by the excel-based ESDD Checklist (in a separate annex to the Guideline).
+Upon completion of the ESDD Checklist an E&S risk rating-ESRR (Low, Medium, High) will be generated automatically by the excel-based ESDD Checklist (in a separate annex to the Guideline).
 This rating is indicative of the E&S risk and compliance level in the actual transaction, irrespective of sector activity.
 So, for example, Mining and Quarry is a high environmental and social risk sector, however, if the client has managed all the E&S issues well, the ESRR of this transaction might be LOW based on actual management of E&S risk issues identified on the ground.
 Below is an interpretation of the transaction level risk ratings: